-If the City elects to redeem 2015 Bonds, the Registrar shall give notice of such redemption to the registered owners of the 2015 Bonds called for redemption, certain securities depositories and one or more information services.
-Such notice shall be given by first class mail to the registered owners of the

-2015 Bonds designated for redemption at their addresses appearing on the bond registration books, not less than 30 days prior to the redemption date.
-The actual receipt by the registered owner of any 2015 Bond, the securities depositories and one or more information services of notice of redemption shall not be a condition precedent to redemption, and failure to receive such notice or any defects in such notice shall not affect the sufficiency of the proceedings for the redemption of 2015 Bonds.
+If the City elects to redeem 2016 Bonds, the Registrar shall give notice of such redemption to the registered owners of the 2016 Bonds called for redemption, certain securities depositories and one or more information services.
+Such notice shall be given by first class mail to the registered owners of the 2016 Bonds designated for redemption at their addresses appearing on the bond registration books, not less than 30 days prior to the redemption date.
+The actual receipt by the registered owner of any 2016 Bond, the securities depositories and one or more information services of notice of redemption shall not be a condition precedent to redemption, and failure to receive such notice or any defects in such notice shall not affect the sufficiency of the proceedings for the redemption of 2016 Bonds.

-Notice of redemption having been given, the 2015 Bonds or portions thereof so called for redemption shall become due and payable on the redemption date so designated at the applicable redemption price, plus interest accrued and unpaid to the redemption date and, if presentation and surrender thereof are required by the Ordinance, upon presentation and surrender thereof at the office specified in such notice of such 2015 Bonds or portions thereof and shall be paid at the redemption price. plus interest accrued and unpaid to the redemption date.
-If there shall be designated for redemption a portion of a 2015 Bond, if presentation and surrender thereof are required, the City shall execute and the Registrar shall authenticate and deliver, upon the surrender of such 2015 Bond, without charge to the owner thereof, for the unredeemed balance of the principal amount of the 2015 Bond so surrendered, a 2015 Bond of like maturity in any authorized denomination.
-If, on the redemption date, moneys for the redemption of all the 2015 Bonds or portions thereof to be redeemed, together with interest to the redemption date, shall be available therefor and if notice of redemption shall have been given as provided, then, from and after the redemption date, interest on the 2015 Bonds or portion thereof called for redemption shall cease to accrue and become payable.
-If said moneys shall not be so available on the redemption date, such 2015 Bonds or portions thereof shall continue to bear interest until paid at the same rate as they would have borne had they not been called for redemption.
+Notice of redemption having been given, the 2016 Bonds or portions thereof so called for redemption shall become due and payable on the redemption date so designated at the applicable redemption price, plus interest accrued and unpaid to the redemption date and, if presentation and surrender thereof are required by the Ordinance, upon presentation and surrender thereof at the office specified in such notice of such 2016 Bonds or portions thereof and shall be paid at the redemption price, plus interest accrued and unpaid to the redemption date.
+If there shall be designated for redemption a portion of a 2016 Bond, if presentation and surrender thereof are required, the City shall execute and the Registrar shall authenticate and deliver, upon the surrender of such 2016 Bond, without charge to the owner thereof, for the unredeemed balance of the principal amount of the 2016 Bond so surrendered, a 2016 Bond of like maturity in any authorized denomination.
+If, on the redemption date, moneys for the redemption of all the 2016 Bonds or portions thereof to be redeemed, together with interest to the redemption date, shall be available therefor and if notice of redemption shall have been given as provided, then, from and after the redemption date, interest on the 2016 Bonds or portion thereof called for redemption shall cease to accrue and become payable.
+If said moneys shall not be so available on the redemption date, such 2016 Bonds or portions thereof shall continue to bear interest until paid at the same rate as they would have borne had they not been called for redemption.
+The City may elect to provide notice of redemption expressly conditioned upon the availability of moneys to effect such redemption on the redemption date.

-For so long as the book-entry system is in effect with respect to the 2015 Bonds, the Registrar will mail notices of redemption to DTC or its nominee or its successor and, if less than all of the 2015 Bonds of a maturity are to be redeemed, DTC or its successor and DTC Participants and Indirect Participants will determine the particular ownership interests of 2015 Bonds of such maturity to be redeemed.
-Any failure of DTC or its successor or a DTC Participant or Indirect Participant to do so, or to notify a Beneficial Owner of a 2015 Bond of any redemption will not affect the sufficiency or the validity of the redemption of 2015 Bonds.
-See "DESCRIPTION OF THE 2015 BONDS-Book-Entry System."
-The City, LES, the Registrar, the Paying Agent and the Underwriters cannot make any assurance that DTC, the DTC Participants or the Indirect Participants will distribute such redemption notices to the Beneficial Owners of the 2015 Bonds, or that they will do so on a timely basis.
+For so long as the book-entry system is in effect with respect to the 2016 Bonds, the Registrar will mail notices of redemption to DTC or its nominee or its successor and, if less than all of the 2016 Bonds of a maturity are to be redeemed, DTC or its successor and DTC Participants and Indirect Participants will determine the particular ownership interests of 2016 Bonds of such maturity to be redeemed.
+Any failure of DTC or its successor or a DTC Participant or Indirect Participant to do so, or to notify a Beneficial Owner of a 2016 Bond of any redemption will not affect the sufficiency or the validity of the redemption of 2016 Bonds.
+See "DESCRIPTION OF THE 2016 BONDS-Book-Entry System."
+The City, LES, the Registrar, the Paying Agent and the Underwriters cannot make any assurance that DTC, the DTC Participants or the Indirect Participants will distribute such redemption notices to the Beneficial Owners of the 2016 Bonds, or that they will do so on a timely basis.